sonudoo/IntelliC/README.md

-IntelliC is a Machine Learning library written in C++.
+InteslliC is a Machine Learning library written in C++.
 It is easy to use and doesn't have any dependencies.

 ##### Remember: Matrix is nothing but double dimensional Vector.